techmahedy/zunoo/README.md

 </body>
 </html>
 ```
-`You can use any blade systex as you want like`
+`You can use any blade systex as you want like laravel framework`

 <a name="section-8"></a>